-Come November, the wildebeest and zebra have left the Mara plains, and are on their way back down to the southern plains of the Serengeti again in order to calve.
+Come mid-end October, the wildebeest and zebra have normally left the Mara plains, and are on their way back down to the southern plains of the Serengeti again in order to calve.

 The vast plains of the Masai Mara come truly alive from July through to October time, when over 1.5 million wildebeest and zebra migrate here from The Serengeti.
 This is truly nature at its most dramatic.